 All computers on campus will access BLACKBOARD.
-If you choose to access from home you must have a computer and a quality Internet provider such as DSL, Cable, or Satellite (regular telephone is not adequate) Questions about adequate computer hardware should be directed to the UTA help desk at 817-272-2208 or www.helpdesk@uta.edu, they are open the same hours as the Library.
+If you choose to access from home you must have a computer and a quality Internet provider such as DSL, Cable, or Satellite (regular telephone is not adequate).
+Questions about adequate computer hardware should be directed to the UTA help desk at 817-272-2208 or www.helpdesk@uta.edu, they are open the same hours as the Library.
 Please do not bring your technical problems to class.
 Your instructors are not available for technical support please call or contact the helpdesk.

-Your home computer's compatibility with BLACKBOARD and quiz access is your responsibility.
+Your home computer's compatibility with BLACKBOARD is your responsibility.
 Neither the helpdesk nor your instructor is responsible for the functionality of your home computer's configuration.
-If you have doubts about your own equipment you may wish to submit work and take your weekly quizzes at the many UTA Computer Labs on campus.
+If you have doubts about your own equipment you may wish to submit work at the many UTA Computer Labs on campus.